Aaron Nola dominant as Phillies sweep Marlins heading into break

 The Phillies scored all their runs in the fourth.
 Alec Bohm and Matt Vierling had consecutive RBI doubles and Muñoz hit a two-run homer.
 Muñoz drove the first pitch from Trevor Rogers (4-9) over the wall in left for his third homer.

+Before their sweep, the Phillies were 0-6-1 in the last seven road series against Miami.

+“It’s definitely big to come down here and get a series sweep,” Phillies slugger Kyle Schwarber said.

-Rogers went six innings, allowing seven hits and plunking two batters.
-Miami designated hitter Jesús Aguilar didn't last that long — he was ejected in the second by plate umpire Ron Kulpa for arguing balls and strikes.
+Rogers went six innings, allowing seven hits, striking out four and plunking two batters.
+Miami designated hitter Jesús Aguilar didn’t last that long — he was ejected in the second by plate umpire Ron Kulpa for arguing balls and strikes.

 The Phillies were 44-44 at the All-Star break last year.
 They haven't had Harper, the reigning the NL MVP, since his thumb was broken by a pitch from San Diego's Blake Snell on June 25.